Close

 Do I have to pay tax on a property transfer?

-In general, property transfers between spouses as part of a divorce settlement are not taxable events.
-According to the Internal Revenue Service (IRS), the transfer of property between spouses or former spouses incident to a divorce is not subject to income tax, gift tax, or capital gains tax.
-This tax-free treatment applies whether the property is transferred directly or through a trust.
+According to the IRS, the transfer of property between spouses or former spouses incident to a divorce is not subject to income tax, gift tax, or capital gains tax.
+This tax-free treatment applies whether the property is transferred directly or through a trust, and it must be completed within six years after the date the marriage ends.

 Free download: Property Division Spreadsheet